JChan-cs/BetaTraxService-GroupK/README.md

 ---
 ## Limitations

-* User Registration is currently not supported, must be created by SuperUser
+* User Registration is currently not supported, must be created by SuperUser via ```/admin```
-* Functionality to send emails to Tester needs API
+* Functionality to send emails to Tester requires API